 “The insured shall cooperate with the company by reporting the accident promptly after it occurs, assist in making settlements, help in the conduct of lawsuits, as well as in enforcing any rights of contribution or indemnity.
 The insured shall also attend all hearings, trials, and depositions, assist in securing and giving evidence, and with obtaining the attendance of witnesses.”

-Are there mobile cell phone applications available to report accidents to insurance companies?
+Are there mobile apps available to report accidents to insurance companies?

 - Draw a 3-D sketch of the accident scene

-- Detail personal information (driver’s license information, insurance information, and more)
+- Detail personal information (driver’s license, insurance information, and more)

 - Gather witness details